468910/nativeadslib-ios/README.md

 [![LandingPage 2016-02-15 10-19-32.png](https://bitbucket.org/repo/46g5gL/images/3248517185-LandingPage%202016-02-15%2010-19-32.png)](http://nativeads.pocketmedia.mobi/signup.html)

 ## Building the demo

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` then open the workspace and run the example scheme.

 The project is developed in Swift but contains bridging headers to also work with Objective-C.

 ## Installation